 If the IRS files an SR, be sure to file an original return for “Reconsideration.”
 This should be done because SR’s commonly overstate actual tax liability.
 These types of returns are only based on information the IRS has and it does not include any additional expenses or exemptions of which you may be entitled.

 - The IRS then demands payment through several types of notices for each period owed.
 This is called the “Collection Process.”
 Before the IRS can place a tax lien on your property or collect in any other manner, they must issue a series of notices regarding the outstanding balance due.
-These notices continue until (1) you pay your account in full (2) the statutory period of time to collect expires (3) you get approved for a payment plan (4) you qualify for a non-collectible status due to financial hardship plan or (5) you settle with an offer in compromise.
+These notices continue until (1) you pay your account in full (2) the statutory period of time to collect expires (3) you get approved for a payment plan (4) you qualify for a non-collectible status due to financial hardship or (5) you settle with an offer in compromise.

 - The taxpayer does not pay the tax bill in full by the due date.
 If this is the case, the IRS will move forward and file a tax lien with the county.
 The most important letter notifying you that a tax lien has been filed is the Notice of Federal Tax Lien.

-What are the effects of a Federal IRS tax lien?
+What are the effects of a federal IRS tax lien?

-Once a tax lien is filed, it becomes a matter of public record.
+As you explore how tax liens work, it is important for you to know that once a tax lien is filed, it becomes a matter of public record.
 It is a document filed with a county government (usually where a taxpayer lives or conducts business).
 Its purpose is to notify the general public that there is an unpaid federal tax debt.
 It attaches to all property, both personal and real property.
 Effects of a Federal tax lien include:

-- damage to a taxpayer’s credit report by lowering the credit score
+- Damage to a taxpayer’s credit report by lowering the credit score

-- difficulty in qualifying for financing and loans
+- Difficulty in qualifying for financing and loans

-- difficulty in qualifying for credit and insurance
+- Difficulty in qualifying for credit and insurance

-- losing government contracts and business
+- Losing government contracts and business

-- homes harder to sell due to attached tax lien
+- Homes harder to sell due to attached tax lien

 If the effects are severe and the IRS tax lien is harming your livelihood, it is important to look into ways of removing a tax lien.

-In reality though, the IRS does not enforce the tax lien against your property unless the property: (1) has value and equity and (2) is not necessary to your health and welfare (household goods, a car providing transportation to work, and necessary business equipment to keep business afloat as it is necessary to your health and welfare).
+In reality though, the IRS does not enforce the tax lien against your property unless the property: (1) has value and equity and (2) is not necessary to your health and welfare (household goods, a car providing transportation to work, and necessary business equipment to keep a business afloat as it is necessary to your health and welfare).

-Taxpayers needing assistance in dealing with IRS tax liens and other IRS problems should seek the advice of a tax attorney.
-The San Diego Tax Attorneys at Delia Law have many years of tax resolution experience and will competently represent you before the IRS.
+Taxpayers needing assistance in dealing with IRS tax liens and other IRS problems should seek the advice of a tax lien lawyer.
+The tax attorneys at Delia Law located in San Diego, Los Angeles and New York have many years of tax resolution experience and will competently represent you before the IRS.